revelryengine/platform/packages/gltf/__docs__/adding-extensions.md

 #### Dereferencing Example

-Use the `unmarshall` method to convert indices to object references:
+Implement the static `fromJSON` method and use the `unmarshall` method to convert indices to object references:

 ```js
 static fromJSON(nodeEXTExample, graph) {